Who Feels Love?

 1500 : Start towards Murudeshwar.
 The roads are straight i.e. no diversions but there are lots of twists and turns and we all enjoy them to the core.
 Encounter ghats and fog reduces visibility.
 Stopover for a photo-session.

-1545 : Start again and fogs disappear very soon.
+1545 : Start again and fog disappears very soon.
 The twists and turns are too good to resist and our speeds increase.
-But the roads are not so good and we rally cant rip off.
+But the roads are not so good and we really cant rip off.
 One scary incident when I almost go offroad on the wrong side while negotiating a left turn.
 I come back to my senses and reduce my speed.

-1600 : A similar S turn ahead and I take it easily.
+1600 : A similar S turn ahead and I take it easy this time.
 After the turn watch the RVM and don’t find Ankur.
-I hope that has not happened.
-But turn back nevertheless and as I approach the S turn find 2-3 people around Ankur and Arti.
-He hurt his knee but thankfully she didn’t have any injuries but just a sprain in ankle.
-But the bike had lost a lot.
-The visor , headlight dome and RVM are gone.
+My heart skips a beat.
+I turn back nevertheless and as I approach the S turn find 2-3 people around Ankur and Arti.
+He has hurt his knee but thankfully she is fine apart from a sprain in ankle.
+But the bike has lost a lot.
+The visor, headlight dome and RVM are gone.
 To top it off my battery again is low and I find out that the battery is about to go.

 2000 : A nice dinner at Naveen beach resort.
 Come back to rooms and celebrate Ankur’s birthday as well.